AAfify1/DIYHire/LatestBuild/ReportSections/UseCases.md

 ## Use Case Diagram

 The use case listing from above was translated into a use case diagram.
 The diagram presents the use cases in a more clearly illustrated manner.
-The team utilized the \textit{extend} relationship as a way to add optional behaviours to certain use cases, as well as the \textit{include} relationship to simplify larger use cases into more manageable parts [9].
+The team utilized the \textit{<<extend>>} relationship as a way to add optional behaviours to certain use cases, as well as the \textit{<<include>>} relationship to simplify larger use cases into more manageable parts [9].

 \begin{figure}[H]
       \centering